movead/blogshow/Have_an_eye_on_locks_of_PostgreSQL.md

    1. When will this lock appear

-      - ALTER TABLE，DROP TABLE，TRUNCATE，REINDEX，CLUSTER，VACUUM FULL commands
+      - ALTER TABLE,DROP TABLE,TRUNCATE,REINDEX,CLUSTER,VACUUM FULL commands
       - Use the Lock command

    2. Locks conflict with it